LC-John/MiniC-Compiler/README.md

 | (SIZE is from “FUNC\[INT1\]\[INT2\]”) | addi sp, sp, SIZE       |
 |                                       | jr ra                   |

-The Tigger code generated from "example.c" is shown as below.
+The RISC-V (64bit) code generated from "example.c" is shown as below.

 ```
 	.global v0